scottsappen/RESTProxyExamples/README.md

 You can produce to the REST Proxy using Binary data (base64 encoded strings), JSON (plain old JSON) and Avro (JSON encoded data).
 With the latter, you can configure REST Proxy (and should) to connect directly to the Confluent Schema Registry.
 If you want help encoding/decoding to/from base64, you can try this free utility: http://www.utilities-online.info/base64.

+Pre-reqs:
+No need to overcomplicate things, if you have a cluster great, if not just download Confluent platform from confluent.io and untar the bundle and run it on your workstation locally.
+It will make it easier to connect to localhost (as these configs show) and allow things like producers to auto-create topics.

 <br/><br/>

 **Example 1**